 - granulated sugar*

-- Peel the orange and place the segments in the slow cooker.
-(Pictures show unpeeled- I prefer peeling it.
-Less bitter.)
+- Peel the orange and place the segments in a 4 quart or larger slow cooker.
+(Pictures show unpeeled- we prefer peeling it for a less bitter flavor.)
 Wash the apples, cut into quarters, and place in the slow cooker.
 Add the cinnamon sticks, ground cloves, and sugar.
 Add enough water to cover the fruit.

 - Cook on low heat for 6-7 hours.
 (Or high heat for 3.)